suoglu/UART-Tool/README.md

 ### Description

 When the [script](Sources/uart.py) run, it polls for a serial device.
-First it searches for a *ttyUSB* device, then for a *ttyACM* device and finaly for a *ttyCOM* device.
+First it searches for a *ttyUSB* device, then for a *ttyACM* device and finally for a *ttyCOM* device.
 If nothing is found, it exits.
 If found software configurations are initialized and script waits for and user input.
-Anything that starts with a single `\` considered a command, everthing else data.
+Anything that starts with a single `\` considered a command, everything else data.
 To send a `\`, `\\` should be entered.
-Data can be entered as character or a number of different bases.
-When the connection is lost, script automatocally exits.
+Data can be entered as a character or a number of different bases.
+When the connection is lost, script automatically exits.
 User can also exit via exit commands or by keyboard interrupt.

 ## Arguments

-Default configurations for the UART is 8 bit data with no parity and 1 stop bit; and baut rate set to 115.2k.
+Default configurations for the UART is 8-bit data with no parity and 1 stop bit; and baud rate set to 115.2k.
 User can change these configurations via arguments when calling the tool.
 User can also specify a serial device path.
 Device name must start with *tty*.
 Tool automatically detects arguments.
 Supported arguments (Bold for default values):

 * Data size: 5, 6, 7, **8**
 * Baud rate: **115.2k**, 1.2k<
-* Stop bit size: **1**, 1.5, 2
+* Stop-bit size: **1**, 1.5, 2
 * Parity: **no**, even, odd, mark, space (first letters also work)
 * Device path: */dev/tty\**, ***/dev/ttyUSB\****, ***/dev/ttyACM\****, ***/dev/ttyCOM\****
 * Poll range: **10**...20

 Tool also provide some helper functionality via arguments.
-When one of these arguments passed, tool exits after its done.
+When one of these arguments passed, tool exits after it's done.
 When multiple arguments are passed, only argument is processed.

 * Help: Print info about arguments
 * Search: Search for available devices
-* i: interactive start, tool asks for searial configurations
+* i: interactive start, tool asks for serial configurations

 ## Software configurations

 Software configurations handle how to interpret data and adds some options.
-Currently implemented options (Bold for default values):
+Currently, implemented options (Bold for default values):

 * Data type: **character**, hexadecimal number, decimal number, binary number
-* Safe transmit: **Disabled**; relavent sending non-character, if current data is not a numaric value stop sending
+* Safe transmit: **Disabled**; relevant to sending non-character, if current data is not a numeric value stop sending
 * Prefix: **None**; Bytes to send before data
 * Suffix: **None**; Bytes to send after data
 * Mute: **Disabled**; Do not print received data to terminal
 * Dumping: **Disabled**; Dump received bytes into a file

-When in a numaric data mode; data must be entered as a numaric value with respect to current set data type or by specifying its base.
+When in a numeric data mode; data must be entered as a numeric value with respect to current set data type or by specifying its base.

 ## Commands

-Commands allow user to change software configurations and interract with the script.
+Commands allow user to change software configurations and interact with the script.
 Each command start with a single `\`, anything else considered as data.
 To send a `\` as first byte, use `\\`.
 Table of available commands can be found below.

 |Command|Shortened|Description|
 |:---:|:---:|---|